Nike Cross Nationals: 2011

 The eighth running of the Nike Cross Nationals was held on December 3, 2011.
 The meet was once again held at Portland Meadows.

 In a contrast to 2010, the course was much less sloppy and consequently, times were much faster.

 For the second year in a row, the individual Midwest regional champion won the national title.
-With Verzbicas having graduated, Futsum Zeinasellaissie of Indiana set the NXN course record in 15:03, bettering Craig Lutz's time by six seconds and running almost a full minute faster than Verzbicas did the previous year to win NXN.
+With Verzbicas having graduated, Futsum Zienasellaissie of Indiana set the NXN course record in 15:03, bettering Craig Lutz's time by six seconds and running almost a full minute faster than Verzbicas did the previous year to win NXN.
 An astounding nineteen of the first twenty-one runners were individual qualifiers from regions around the nation.

 In the team race, it came down to Christian Brothers Academy (New Jersey) and Southlake Carroll (Texas) for the championship.
 With a four-point margin of victory, Christian Brothers Academy became the first New Jersey team to claim a national championship with 91 points.
 Carroll finished with 95 points, earning the third podium finish for Texas in NXN history.
 Davis (Utah) claimed the first Utah podium spot by taking third place with 157 points.

 The girls' race also proved to be quick compared to the previous year, with Sarah Baxter (California) claiming the girls' championship in 17:38, a full forty seconds faster than 2010, which saw no runners break 18 minutes.
 After Baxter, it was all New York.

 New York continued their stranglehold atop the podium for girls' teams.
 For the first seven years of NXN, a New York girls' team had claimed the championship.
 Furthermore, in four of those years (2005, 2006, 2009, and 2010), a New York team also claimed runner-up status to the champion.
 The same storyline occurred yet again in 2011.